HOW YOU CAN TAKE ACTION

-CEC helped Santa Barbara County and City pass laws that eliminate more than 100 million plastic bags from circulation each year.
-These actions created the momentum that led to California’s statewide law.
+CEC helped Santa Barbara County and City and the City of Carpinteria pass laws that eliminated more than 100 million plastic bags from circulation each year.
+These actions created the momentum that led to California’s statewide law, taking the reduction to 12 billion annually..
 Learn more here.

 CEC provides ideas for how you can reduce plastic use and make eco-friendly purchasing decisions.
 Click on any of the links below to explore these resources.